Performance Analysis of TLS for Quantum Robust Cryptography on a Constrained Device: Results

 \subsubsection{Comparison with Other Work}

-Table~\ref{table:comparison:others:kem} shows the results from three other papers to measure the key exchange for post quantum algorithms.
+Table~\ref{table:comparison:others:kem} shows the results from three other papers to measure the key exchange for post-quantum algorithms.
 The listed speed is the speed of an encapsulation followed by a decapsulation.
-The table presents the best attempt to provide like-for-like comparison between the various works.
+The table presents the best attempt to provide a like-for-like comparison between the various works.
 The main point is that the benchmarking is conducted under differing assumptions.
-This means that comparisons between the results need to be made with very great care.
 A brief outline of the works illustrates the differences.